dotnet/csharplang/proposals/extensions.md

 # Extension types

-TODO3 No duplicate base extensions (to avoid ambiguities)
+TODO3 disallow variance in type parameters of extensions TODO3 No duplicate base extensions (to avoid ambiguities) TODO3 issue with variance of extended type if we erase to a ref struct with a ref field.

 TODO2 adjust scoping rules so that type parameters are in scope within the 'for'
 TODO2 check Method type inference: 7.5.2.9 Lower-bound interfaces